mitranos/nsu-internships-portal/readme.md

 # NSU Internships Portal

-This project entails the construction of a platform to handle graduate student internshipp requests/submissions such that administrators will have the ability to manage those requests and	 provide approval statuses to students in a way that best facilitates our universities core values.Internship employers will also have access to this portal to provide student internship assessments.
+This project entails the construction of a platform to handle graduate student internship requests/submissions such that administrators will have the ability to manage those requests and	 provide approval statuses to students in a way that best facilitates our universities core values.Internship employers will also have access to this portal to provide student internship assessments.

 ## Technologies And Frameworks